acoyfellow/t2t/README.md

 Grant these in **System Settings > Privacy & Security**:

-- **Accessibility** - Required for global Fn key detection and auto-paste
+- **Accessibility** - Required for Fn key detection and focusing the correct field before paste
 - **Microphone** - Required for audio recording

 The app will prompt you if permissions are missing.